by Megan Sawatzky and Emily Byrnes

 In other coral species, V. coralliilyticus is the primary cause of White syndrome (WS).
 WS, or White Band Disease (WBD), is a term used to describe a class of coral tissue loss diseases characterized by acute and/or rapid tissue lysis leaving the coral as a bare skeleton.
 In non-coral hosts, V. coralliilyticus infections cause widespread mortalities.
-V. coralliilyticus is a highly infectious bacterial pathogen and can be transmitted through direct contact between the tissue of an infected and uninfected host.
+V. coralliilyticus is a highly infectious bacterial pathogen that can be transmitted through direct contact between the tissue of an infected and uninfected host.
 In corals, once contact is made, the bacterium can enter through the mouth or tears in the tissue.

 V. coralliilyticus is commonly located throughout the Indo-Pacific Ocean, as well as the Red and Mediterranean Seas (Figure 2).
-In the Red Sea, V. coralliilyticus was first shown to infect the coral, Pocillopora damicornis, in 2002.
+In the Red Sea, V. coralliilyticus was first shown to infect the coral P. damicornis in 2002.
 Since then, the bacterium has been the causative agent of numerous outbreaks of bleaching in the species.
 In the fall of 2006, there was an outbreak in the North-west Mediterranean Sea where V. coralliilyticus caused tissue loss in the coral, Paramuricea clavata.
-The minimum infectious dose, which is the minimum number of bacteria needed to cause fifty-percent of tissue lysis in infected corals, was 104 colony forming units (CFU)/mL.
-A CFU is defined as the number of bacteria that form in a given volume of culture.
+The minimum infectious dose, which is the minimum number of bacteria needed to cause fifty percent tissue lysis in infected corals, was 104 bacterial cells per gram of tissue.

 In the Indo-Pacific Ocean, major outbreaks have been reported in Kāne’ohe Bay, Hawai’i, and the West Coast of the United States.
-In Kāne’ohe Bay, V. coralliilyticus was a prominent agent in an outbreak of Monitpora WS in the coral, Montipora capitata, from 2010 to 2011.
-The minimum infectious dose in this outbreak was between 107 and 108 CFU/mL, however this was exceeded in many of the infected coral.
+In Kāne’ohe Bay, Hawai’i, V. coralliilyticus was a prominent agent in an outbreak of Monitpora WS in the coral, Montipora capitata, from 2010 to 2011.
+The minimum infectious dose in this outbreak was between 107 and 108 bacterial cells per gram of tissue, however, this was exceeded in many of the infected coral.
 Outbreaks of V. coralliilyticus have also been observed in non-coral species, such as oysters, causing mass mortalities.
-In hatcheries in the West coast of the U.S, oyster larvae are frequently killed by this pathogen.
-Only hatcheries face this threat because V. coralliilyticus is only infectious to oyster larva in their stages before they stop being free-swimming, which is only the first 2 to 3 weeks.
-In the past couple years, two hatcheries on the West coast have lost over 80% of their larvae due to V. coralliilyticus.
+In hatcheries on the West coast of the U.S, oyster larvae are frequently killed by this pathogen.
+Only hatcheries face this threat because V. coralliilyticus is only infectious to the oyster larva in their stages before they stop being free-swimming, which is only the first two to three weeks.
+In the past couple of years, two hatcheries on the West coast have lost over 80% of their larvae due to V. coralliilyticus.

-Other outbreaks in the Indo-Pacific have been reported in Nelly Bay (Great Barrier Reef), Majuro Atoll (Republic of the Marshall Islands), and Nikko Bay (Republic of Palau).
-Since this bacterium is newly studied, outbreaks and diseases caused by V. coralliilyticus are still being discovered with different symptoms of infection.
+Other outbreaks have been reported in Nelly Bay, Great Barrier Reef; Majuro Atoll, Republic of the Marshall Islands; and Nikko Bay, Republic of Palau, also all in the Indo-Pacific.
+Since this is a newly studied pathogen, outbreaks of V. coralliilyticus are still being discovered with different symptoms of infection.

 The virulence of a pathogen refers to its ability to cause damage and/or disease in the host; virulence factors are structures, molecules, and/or cell systems that help it do so.
-The virulence of V. coralliilyticus is associated with chemotaxis/motility, i.e., movement directed by a chemical gradient, and host degradation.
-Very few virulence factors have been identified in V. coralliilyticus, and those that have demonstrate the temperature-dependent nature of the pathogen.
-A key temperature-dependent virulence factor of V. coralliilyticus is the flagellum (Figure 3).
+Very few virulence factors have been identified in V. coralliilyticus; those that have, demonstrate the temperature-dependent nature of the pathogen.
+A key temperature-dependent virulence factor of V. coralliilyticus is the flagellum.
 Flagella are “whip-like” surface structures used by motile bacteria to facilitate chemotaxis, adhesion, and invasion of host surfaces.
 Chemotaxis is cell/bacterium movement in response to the concentration of certain chemicals in the extracellular environment.
 V. coralliilyticus, and other Vibrio species, have a single flagellum at one end, known as a polar flagellum.

 The main treatment plan currently being studied for organisms infected by V. coralliilyticus is bacteriophage, or phage, therapy.
 In bacteriophage therapy, specific viruses are used to kill a target bacterial pathogen.
 For V. coralliilyticus infected corals, bacteriophages stop tissue degradation and prevent the dissociation of the coral’s algal symbionts, thus preventing mortality.
-There are many bacteriophages that can infect V. coralliilyticus, and bacteriophages belonging to the Myoviridae family, including bacteriophage YC and vB_VcorM-GR28A, are the most effective.
+Many bacteriophages can infect V. coralliilyticus, and bacteriophages belonging to the Myoviridae family, including bacteriophage YC and vB_VcorM-GR28A, are the most effective.

 Ben-Haim, Y., & Rosenberg, E. (2002).
 A novel Vibrio sp. pathogen of the coral Pocillopora damicornis.
 Marine Biology, 141(1), 47-55. doi:10.1007/s00227-002-0797-6